Intermesh/groupoffice-docs/upgrade/tarball.rst

     if [ ! -f "$TARGET/version.php" ]; then

-        echo "$TARGET is not a Group-Office directory!" exit 1
+        echo "$TARGET is not a GroupOffice directory!" exit 1
     fi